Thermostat shows E8, and the screen is dim or flickering.

 - Check that the live (L) and neutral (N) wires are firmly secured in their terminals.

-- Tighten any loose screws and ensure no copper is exposed.
+- Tighten any loose screws, and ensure no copper is exposed.

 - 2. Measure supply voltage:

-- With power restored and using a multimeter, measure voltage between L and N at the thermostat.
+- With power restored and using a multimeter, measure the voltage between L and N at the thermostat.

 - For mains models, it should be close to 230V (EU) or 120V (US).
 For low-voltage models, verify against the rated input (e.g., 24V AC).